An essential lifeline for over 45 years.

 Founded by a Coalition

-A coalition of churches, social service agencies, and individuals came together to establish Bremerton Foodline as an all-volunteer operation providing emergency food assistance and referrals.
+Founded through a collaborative effort of local churches, social service agencies, and dedicated community members, Bremerton Foodline began as an all-volunteer organization providing emergency food assistance and referral services to neighbors in need.

 USDA Commodities Distributor

-A major milestone — Bremerton Foodline became an official USDA Commodities distributor, significantly expanding our capacity to serve the region.
+A defining milestone for Bremerton Foodline was becoming an official USDA Commodities distributor, which greatly increased our ability to expand food access and meet the growing needs of our region.

 Serving our community since 1980.